SushmitaDhar/Arthagaman/content/about.md

 ### The Purpose

-The goal here is simple: **To slow down.** and breathe.
+The goal here is simple: **To slow down** and breathe.
 I want to share one story at a time, moving past the surface of sightseeing and diving into the soul of the experience.
 ​This isn’t just a travel blog.
 It is a digital sanctuary for those who believe that wandering the outer world is ultimately a way to journey inward.

 **​I’m glad you’re here.
 Let’s wander, breathe, and discover together.**